-Nine ferry routes criss-cross the harbour, making for a scenic way to travel but also a practical commute for many residents.
+Nine ferry routes crisscross the harbor, making for a scenic way to travel but also a practical commute for many residents.

 Buses cover all city areas and suburbs, and crucially in the summer, they are air-conditioned.
 Buses also take passengers right to the famous beaches at Bondi and Manly, where trains stop short of the shoreline.

 Trains and ferries run until midnight, depending on the route.
-For anyone wanting to skip a cab, night buses run from the centre to specific suburbs between midnight and 5 am.
+For anyone wanting to skip a cab, night buses run from the center to specific suburbs between midnight and 5 am.

 Paying for public transport is simple, especially for those used to an oyster card.
-Sydney runs on the Opal system, travellers preload credit onto their card and then tap their card as they begin and end journeys.
+Sydney runs on the Opal system.
+Travelers preload credit onto their cards and then tap their cards as they begin and end their journeys.

 Can you live in Sydney without a car?

-Yes, if you live somewhere fairly central and don’t have children or pets you need to transport.
-Living without a car is viable in the city centre and central suburbs especially if you have the option to rent a car for any one-off occasions or longer trips.
+Yes, if you live somewhere fairly central and don’t have children or pets, you need to transport.
+Living without a car is viable in the city center and central suburbs, especially if you have the option to rent a car for any one-off occasions or longer trips.

 What are the pros of living in Sydney?